Topological skyrmion phases of matter: Numerical results

-Mirror skyrmion numbers computed using these spin operators show quantization to integer values throughout large regions of the phase diagrams, indicating the physical spin is forming topologically-protected textures in the Brillouin zone detectable by spin-ARPES, as has been done to directly study the spin-momentum locking of Dirac cones in the surface electronic spectrum of topological insulators~\cite{hsieh2008}.
-Skyrmion numbers computed using the orbital angular momentum operator $\mathbfcal{L}$ are unquantized and trivial, in constrast.
+While skyrmion numbers computed using the ground-state spin expectation value may be quantized over regions of the phase diagram as expected from the quotient of the homotopy group, skyrmion numbers computed using the orbital angular momentum operator $\mathbfcal{L}$ or the total angular momentum $\mathbfcal{J}$ are unquantized and trivial, in contrast.
 There are some regions where the skyrmion number smoothly transitions from one integer value to another, which will be discussed in greater detail in the next section along with two distinct topological phase transitions by which the skyrmion number changes discretely from one integer value to another.
 Noise in the skyrmion number phase diagrams is due to extreme features in the skyrmion number integrand $\Omega_{\bk}$ that can occur over very small regions of momentum-space, necessitating a very fine $\bk$-mesh using known methods.

 For a given mirror subsector, $\mc{Q}$ differs in value from $\mc{C}$ and $\mc{Q}$ can be non-zero when $\mc{C}$ is zero and vice versa. $\mc{Q}$ for $\tmc{H}_{1(2)}(\bk)$ can be non-zero when $\mc{Q}$ for $\tmc{H}_{2(1)}(\bk)$ is zero, corresponding to the CTSS phase.
 Importantly, the CTSS phase occurs even for zero magnetic field, when the system is time-reversal invariant, because $\mc{Q}$ here is computed for mirror subsectors.
 This CTSS phase of matter occurs for model parameters previously used to model Sr$_2$RuO$_4$ specifically ($\lambda = 0.3$ and $\mu_B H_z = 0.1$ as used in past work~\cite{ueno2013}), indicating Sr$_2$RuO$_4$ is a candidate for the CTSS phase of matter.
 In the case of Sr$_2$RuO$_4$, the mirror Chern numbers are also non-zero, indicative of two distinct topologically non-trivial phases co-existing.
 The potential for interaction between these two distinct forms of non-trivial topology is an interesting direction for future work.